 extension.
 Please note - If a family or group policy has been purchased, only the adult (those over 18) on these policies are covered to travel independently Note: Children (those under 18) on these policies are not covered to travel independently.

-The total value of your holiday is needed to accurately calculate your insurance premium.
-This is the total cost of the holiday for all individuals on the policy.
+The per person value of your holiday is needed to accurately calculate your insurance premium.
+This is the per person cost of the holiday for each individual on the policy.

 Choose which icon best describes your requirements: